There’s a whole lotto grotto at Painshill Park.

 Guests are welcome to enjoy a picnic and generally take their time exploring the grounds, so it’s perfect for a sunny weekend visit.
 (Also, the Crystal Grotto itself is only open at weekends!)

-All in all, it’s a rather fine spot to take in some fresh air, so head along this summer.
+All in all, it’s a rather fine spot to take in some fresh air, so head along this autumn.

 Location: Portsmouth Road, Cobham, KT11 1JE.
 See it on Google Maps.
 Cobham & Stoke D’Abernon station (38 minutes from Waterloo) is two miles away, from there get a taxi or Chatterbus.